 A tigers roar can be heard over 2 miles away.

 Tigers a solitary animals, meaning they like to live alone.
 Other than mother’s taking care of cubs, you rarely see them in a group.
-In the rare occasion when you see a group together it is called an Ambush or Streak.
+On rare occasions you see a group together, a group of tigers is called an Ambush or Streak.